 Swirling the batter takes practice.
 Try to do it quickly, so the crepe stays thin.
 Eleanor moves her wrist to tilt the pan.

 Hi!
 I like to refer to myself as DaughterWouldKnow, although I am by no means an expert cook.
 I am a self-proclaimed French nerd (aka Francophile), so you won’t be surprised that I love to make crêpes.
 This blog post is split into 2 parts.
-This week I focus on making the batter and the crêpes; next week I’ll talk about fillings and toppings.
+This week I focus on the sweet and savory crêpe recipes and making the batter into crêpes; next week I’ll talk about fillings and toppings.

 I first learned how to make crêpes in a cooking class during a summer abroad program in Royan, France.
 A few years later, I had a second chance to learn in a summer job at a Georgetown crêpe café (a crêperie.)
 Each crêpe-maker seems to have her or his own special tips or secrets.
 My advice is to pick up what you can from others and then put what you learn into practice.
 The more crêpes you make, the more confident you’ll get and the better your crêpes will be.